Iconic. This is Mackinac.

 Fort Mackinac features a new program titled “Soldier’s Gear and Quartermasters’ Storehouse” will allow visitors to see what soldiers would have been issued at Fort Mackinac in the 1880s and how that had an impact on their daily lives.
 Classic programs, such as the rifle and cannon firing demonstrations, will feature fresh perspectives.
 Other programs will highlight the changing face of Fort Mackinac, the historic residents who called the fort home, a look at Mackinac as a national park, the role women played at the fort, and what happened in the evening at Fort Mackinac.

 The Tea Room Restaurant, operated by Grand Hotel, offers coffee and tea, lunches, light snacks and beer and wine, and features one of the most stunning views in Michigan.

-The Sutler’s Museum Store at Fort Mackinac is located within the ground floor of the Soldiers’ Barracks, built in 1859.
+The Sutler’s Museum Store at Fort Mackinac is located within the Post Commissary, built in 1878.

 |Season(s) of Operation||